 Hope is the last to die.

 For centuries, the majority opinion in Rio de Janeiro has been that the government’s role is to fix all of society’s problems, from the price of bread to a housing shortage.
-However, as Theresa Williamson, founder of Catalytic Communities stated, “the government is finally showing up and the people aren’t happy with the outcome.”
+However, as Theresa Williamson, founder of Catalytic Communities stated, “The government is finally showing up and the people are not happy with the outcome.”

 This is nowhere more true than in the favelas, where the most common government stance has been one of apathy and a hands off approach.
 In the 1960s and 70s there was a government push to remove the favelas.
 During that period, communities gathered together to save their homes.
 Unfortunately, that community organizing didn’t continue after the threat of removal was overcome.
 History would suggest that the military dictatorship, which began in 1964, suppressed community organizing, as it saw it as a threat to power.